riceissa/computing-notes/vim.md

 ## rsi.vim

-These are basically taken from Tim Pope's rsi.vim, but I didn't want to use any plugins (which would increase the complexity of my Vim setup), so I just reimplemented the subset of mappings that I find particularly useful.
+These are basically taken from Tim Pope's rsi.vim, but [I didn't want to use any plugins](#why-no-vim-plugins), so I just reimplemented the subset of mappings that I find particularly useful.
 See also `:help emacs-keys`.